-- Once the danger of frost has passed, into the ground the basil goes.
-The soil must be warm and the temperature must be above 50 degrees F even at night for basil to survive.
+- Once the danger of frost has passed, plant the basil into the ground.
+The soil must be warm and the temperature must be above 50° Fahrenheit even at night for basil to survive.
 Originally from India, basil loves to bask in the sunshine, preferably next to a few basil counterparts, and it is a great companion plant for several veggies.
-If it goes well in the kitchen, it probably goes well in the garden, Basil and tomatoes, basil and eggplant, those are wonderful combinations.

 The best part about basil is the more you harvest, the more productive the plant.
 Pruning also helps inhibit the growth of seed heads.
-All annuals go to seed and once these do, all the essential oils start going to the seeds instead of the leaves, so it only makes sense to trim them off.
+All annuals go to seed and once these do, all the essential oils start going to the seeds instead of the leaves, so it makes sense to keep them trimmed back.
 By pruning between two leaf nodes it redirects energy back into new leaf growth, which means more basil.

 Plant your basil near the path and when you brush by it, you will smell the uplifting aroma.
 Plant In borders, in containers, herb or vegetable gardens.